rclement/datasette-dashboards/README.md

 #### Leaflet properties

+The `SELECT` clause in the SQL query will drive the map chart:

+- `longitude` and `latitude` columns are mandatory
+- All other columns will be displayed as metadata for pin popups

 ### Dashboard layout

 The default dashboard layout will present two charts per row (one per row on mobile).